Mohamed Fofana (footballer, born March 1985)

-Mohamed Fofana (born 7 March 1985) is a football defender.
-Born in France, he represented Mali at international level.
+Mohamed Fofana (born 7 March 1985) is a French-Malian former footballer who plays as a defender.
+He represented Mali at international level.

 Career

 Fofana spent eight years playing for Ligue 1 team Toulouse from the 2004–05 until the 2011–12 season.
 A highlight during his time with Toulouse was competing in 2007–08 UEFA Champions League qualifying.

 On 2 August 2016, in his second league match for his new club RC Lens, a 2–2 draw against Tours, Fofana was red-carded.
 He was suspended for two matches.